alberto-lazari/masters-thesis/chapters/permission-model.typ

   particularly for fixed denials: where a user has permanently denied the permission.
   This is a useful information,
-  that an app may want to use to inform the user that it cannot request the permission anymore.
+  that an app might want to use to inform the user that it cannot request the permission anymore.
   In such cases, `checkPermission()` returns `PERMISSION_DENIED`, while `shouldShowRequestPermissionRationale()` returns `false`.
   Unfortunately, this combination can also occur if a user dismissed the dialog without explicitly denying the permission,